Proactive Recommendation in Social Networks: Steering User Interest with Causal Inference: METHOD

 \section{METHOD}

-In this section, we introduce NIRec as shown in Figure \ref{fig:framework}, which consists of an interference representation-based potential outcome estimation module and a post-learning-based treatment values optimization module to achieve PRSN.
+In this section, we introduce NIRec as shown in Figure \ref{fig:framework}, which consists of an interference representation-based potential outcome estimation module and a post-learning-based treatment value optimization module to achieve PRSN.